bgruening/galaxy-rna-workbench/README.md

 ## Requirement

-To use the Galaxy RNA workbench, you will need [Docker](https://www.docker.com/products/overview#h_installation).
+To use the Galaxy RNA workbench, you only need [Docker](https://www.docker.com/products/overview#h_installation), which can be installed in different ways, depending on the type of system you're running:

-Non-Linux users are encouraged to use [Kitematic](https://kitematic.com) for [OSX](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_osx.md) or [Windows](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_win.md), a graphical User-Interface for managing Docker containers.
+- non-linux users are encouraged to use [Kitematic](https://kitematic.com), which provides a Docker installation for [OSX](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_osx.md) or [Windows](https://github.com/bgruening/galaxy-rna-workbench/blob/master/howto_kitematic_win.md), coupled with a user friendly interface to run Docker containers;

-Linux users and people familiar with the command line can follow the instruction on installing Docker from [Docker website](https://docs.docker.com/installation).
+- linux users and people familiar with the command line can follow the instruction on installing Docker from its [website](https://docs.docker.com/installation).
 <p align="right"><a href="#top">&#x25B2; back to top</a></p>

 ## Docker configuration